-The mat should be wider and longer than the window sill.
+The mat should be wider and taller than the window sill.
 This is to make sure that the air gaps are covered.
 My advice is to provide at least a 1-inch overlap on all sides of the sill.

 The size of the backing board should be equal to the size of the window sill.
 Meaning, the acoustic foam will stick out 1-inch on all sides.

 There are many materials you can use to do this.
 You can try the cupboard handles or straps.
-Your creativity is the only limit.

 If you want, you can add another layer of acoustic foam to the backside of the window plug.
 But of course, this is a matter of personal preference.